 #3.
 Provide the required freight broker bond or trust fund

-Typically, the rates are between 1% and 5% for applicants with good credit.
-Thus, your bond cost can be as low as $750 to $3,750.
-This is a yearly premium which is non-refundable.
+Typically, the rates are between 1,25% and 4% for applicants with good credit.
+Thus, your bond cost can be as low as $938 to $3,000.
+This is a yearly premium that is non-refundable.
 However, it is a more manageable solution in comparison with securing $75,000 in a trust fund.

 The purpose of the security requirement is to ensure your compliance with all applicable laws.
 It can be used as a protection mechanism for federal authorities and for your customers and business partners in case you transgress from your legal obligations and they suffer damages as a result of that.
 Harmed parties can seek a reimbursement of up to $75,000, which is the security amount required of you.